nvidia-holoscan/holoscan-sdk/docs/getting_started.md

 # Getting Started with Holoscan

-As described in the [Overview](./overview.md), the SDK provides many components and capabilities.
+As described in the [Overview](./overview.md), the Holoscan SDK provides many components and capabilities.
 The goal of this section is to provide a recommended path to getting started with the SDK.

 ## 1. Choose your platform